Nikk-0x11/notes-arsenal/guides/git.md

 # push changes to the branch
 $ git push -u origin main

+# to a add a new remote:
+$ git remote add origin git@github.com:User/UserRepo.git

+# change the url of an existing remote repository:
+$ git remote set-url origin git@github.com:User/UserRepo.git

 # push changes to Github
 $ git push